 UDDATE May 2019: We are very proud to announce that we are now a carbon neutral company – this means we have offset our carbon emissions by putting money into a reforestation scheme in Kenya.
 We worked out what our carbon footprint is (how much carbon we use in heating, lighting and petrol) and have replaced this by planting trees.

-All the packaging we currently use (glass, aluminium and PET plastic) is all fully recyclable via your roadside collection.
-We are in the process of moving towards more glass packaging.
-However, there will still be a couple of products that come in plastic, as customer feedback has told us that this is what you want – this includes the Organic Deep Cleansing Balm that is currently available in a jar and a plastic pump.
+All the packaging we currently use (glass and aluminium) is fully recyclable via your roadside collection.
+We have nearly completed our move to all glass and aluminium packaging.
+However, we are still using up the final stock of the PET plastic pumps for the Organic Deep Cleansing Balm; it is currently available in a glass jar and a plastic pump.

 Returning your Empties for Recycling